 The start of the reading journey:

-In our Reception classes, we encourage ‘book talk’.
+In the Reception classes, we encourage ‘book talk’.
 The children learn to handle books, they talk constantly about what’s happening and they begin to recognise a few key words.
-All this is happening alongside a phonics programme so that, when the children are learning letters and sounds, they can always apply the letters and words in the books they are reading.
+All this is happening alongside a phonics programme so that, when the children are learning letters and sounds, they can always apply these skills to the books they are reading.
 Therefore, you will see a story book, a phonics book and a reading book go home in the children’s book bags.

 Moving on through Key Stage 1 (Year 1 and 2):